pgbackrest/pgbackrest/INSTALL.md

 required: n
 example: archive-retention=2
 ```

+### restore section

+?????

+### restore:option section

+`Archive Recovery` and `Standby Server` `restore.conf` options can be specified here.
+See http://www.postgresql.org/docs/X.X/static/recovery-config.html for details on `restore.conf` options (replace `X.X` with your database version).

+Note: `restore_command` will automatically be generated unless overridden in this section.
+Be careful about specifying your own `restore_command` as PgBackRest is designed to handle this for you.

+'Target Recovery` options are specified on the command-line since they end to change from restore to restore (or not be needed at all in the case of a standby server).

+Since PgBackRest does not start PostgreSQL after writing the recovery.conf file, it is always possible to edit/check the file before manually restarting.

 ### stanza sections

 A stanza defines a backup for a specific database.
 The stanza section must define the base database path and host/user if the database is remote.
 Also, any global configuration sections can be overridden to define stanza-specific settings.